Review 389: The Girl on the Train

 Part of the beauty of the original book as well as it's biggest challenge in translating it into a screenplay was that a lot of what happens takes place inside the characters heads, we delved deep into the minds of Rachel, Megan and Anna and we got to know them, understand them, learn their motivations and inner demons, the use of the unreliable narrator showed us their POV, how they react to their current lives and what they'd do to get it, but because the book moved at slow build, we grew to sympathies and understand them as characters and their motivations.

-And here instead of that, we have beautiful actresses stuck in one dimensional roles and the three female leads come across as smarmy and unlikeable as a result.
+Instead of that, we have beautiful actresses stuck in one dimensional stereotypical roles who come across as e three female leads come across as smarmy and unlikeable as a result.

 The film never takes its time to flesh out the characters - it tries to at the beginning by flashing back and fourth between the past and present but the editing just comes off as fragmented and frustrating.
 Then all of a sudden it automatically drops that flashback style as if the director and screenwriter gave up halfway through altogether only to revive it briefly at the climax for the big reveal.